 In 2018, I launched a personal activism project, campaigning against George Gascón, the district attorney who railroaded me into a felony conviction by lying to the media repeatedly, turning my bicycle accident into the Crime of the Century™ and turning me into a reckless, heartless villain.
 (I published a book about what actually happened.)

 In Los Angeles in the spring of 2020, Gascón narrowly won a runoff, and then won the general election, giving him purview the largest jurisdiction in the country.
-Not surprisingly, he’s already being recalled after just 90 days in office, by the LA version of the very same law-and-order ilk he turned against me to garner public support for my conviction.
+Not surprisingly, he’s been subject to multiple recall efforts after just 90 days in office, by the LA version of the very same law-and-order ilk he turned against me to garner public support for my conviction.

 Justice sometimes works in mysterious ways.